AustinCodingAcademy/temp-101-ebook/ebook-folder/workspace/resources/classOutlineTemplate.md

 ## Creation Time, 60-90 mins

 <!--
 * Instructor to Demonstrate with Examples, Explain and Set Expectations
-  * Group Students in 3s
+* Group Students in pairs
   * plan and implements
 * Partner with other groups for elaboration
-  * Share with the class for evaluation (potentially carry into the next class) -->
+* Share with the class for evaluation (potentially carry into the next class)

+*****
+-->

 - [ ]